 The magnificent grand piano in the parlor, custom made for Frances Glessner, is the product of renowned piano maker Steinway & Sons and furniture designed Francis H. Bacon.
 The piano was ordered in May 1887 while the Glessners were visiting New York.
 Nahum Stetson, Chief of Sales for Steinway, personally supervised the production of the piano, and the mechanics were "the best they could produce" according to John Glessner.
 The piano is a Model C Parlor Concert Grand Piano, the second largest of Steinway's seven grand piano models.
 Steinway shipped the piano to the A. H. Davenport company in Boston for the creation of the custom made case.
 Chief designer Francis H. Bacon designed elaborate floral and scrolled carved detailing in mahogany complete with satyr masks and a keyboard cover inlaid with floral and diamond patterns in walnut, birch, and mother-of-pearl.
 The completed instrument weighed 900 pounds and cost $1,500.
 It was delivered to the Glessners' Prairie Avenue home in late December 1887.
 Ignacy Paderewski, Sergei Rachmaninoff, Sergei Prokofiev, and Percy Grainger were among the many world-famous musicians to entertain the Glessners and their friends on the instrument.

 Frances Glessner Lee donated her mother's piano to Harvard University in the late 1930s in honor of her parents' close friendship with Charles Eliot, president of the university from 1869 to 1909.
-In 1979, the piano was returned to the museum through the generosity of Gardner Cowles, founder and publisher of Look magazine.
-Sir Georg Solti, music director of the Chicago Symphony Orchestra, was the first person to play the instrument upon its return to the house.
+In 1979, the piano was returned to the museum through the generosity of Gardner Cowles, founder and publisher of Look magazine, and a trustee of Harvard.
+In March 1980, it was officially dedicated with a concert of 19th century music performed by Etsko Tazaki, a protege of Sir Georg Solti, who was present for the dedication.
 It is still used for occasional recitals and other programs.